deepmedia/MavenDeployer/README.md

 If the directory is not set, the local publisher will publish into the "maven local" repository, typically `$USER_HOME/.m2/repository` (see [docs](https://docs.gradle.org/current/dsl/org.gradle.api.artifacts.dsl.RepositoryHandler.html#org.gradle.api.artifacts.dsl.RepositoryHandler:mavenLocal())).

-## Sonatype publisher
+## Sonatype / Nexus / Maven Central publisher

-In addition to the common configuration fields, to authenticate to Sonatype, you will need to pass your username and password that were used to register the package group in OSSHR:
+By default, the sonatype publisher will publish packages at `https://s01.oss.sonatype.org/service/local/staging/deploy/maven2/`, in the Sonatype OSSRH which can be synced to Maven Central.
+In this case, in addition to the common configuration fields, you will need to pass your username and password that were used to register the package group in OSSRH in order to authenticate.

+Note that publishing to OSSRH also makes many fields (like a license and at least a developer) mandatory.
+MavenPublisher will fail with clear errors notifying you about what's missing.

 ```kotlin
 publisher {